US Senators Michael Bennet (left) and Mitt Romney (right)

 There is already a Child Tax Credit inscribed into the United States tax code, but it is strictly conditional to employment and is means-tested.
 Within Romney and Bennet’s new plan, considerable part of the benefit would be independent of the employment status, effectively helping the poorest parents.

 This program would be funded through a reform in the federal tax code, within which inherited property would be fully taxed.
-That would replace the highly regressive nature of the present rules, which exempt wealthy property owners from paying taxes on the full amount of what their property is valued.
+If you inherit a property and intend to sell it, you need to obtain a valuation at the date of the deceased’s passing.
+For this, you will need to contact Erikas Grig Chartered Surveyors or a similar team who offer the same services.
+The reform in the tax code would replace the highly regressive nature of the present rules, which exempt wealthy property owners from paying taxes on the full amount of what their property is valued.
 This way, the new unconditional child benefit cash transfer would effectively transfer money from the very wealthy to poor and working-class American families.

 Republican politicians have been, typically and historically, against any measures which expand cash programs for the poor.
 This initiative by Mitt Romney may lead, however, other Republicans to endorse such programs.
 Right-wing arguments against such welfare expansions have been mostly related to misspending – as in risks of spending the benefits on cigarettes and alcohol, for instance – or for allegedly discouraging employment, but there is already a solid body of evidence that these risks/fears are unfounded, and that plenty of benefits are to be gained from their implementation, especially in health and economic related realms.